extjwnl/extjwnl-data-mcr30/README.md

 # Stemming

-Language-specific stemming rules are packaged in each data module; for exmaple, the Spanish-specific stemming rules are in [extjwnl_data_spa_mcr30.xml](data-spa/src/main/resources/extjwnl_data_spa_mcr30.xml)
+Language-specific stemming rules are packaged in each data module; for example, the Spanish-specific stemming rules are in [extjwnl_data_spa_mcr30.xml](data-spa/src/main/resources/extjwnl_data_spa_mcr30.xml)

 # Exceptional Forms